 - Install and Configure test and development labs

-- Build the releases for our software (release management)
+- Compile / build the releases for our software (release management)

-- Document installation procedures, update existing online help system
+- Document installation procedures and update existing online help system

 - Test software releases and patches which includes: